AndresGarciaEscalante/RoboND-Rover-Project/writeup_template.md

 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

 ### Perspective Transform
 The perspective transform uses the opencv2 library, the first method of the library is `getPerpsctiveTransform()`, this function returns the values in a matrix depending of the source and destination points.
-After that the matrix is used in the following instruction, the 'warpPespective' is going to display a top-down view of the enviroment.
+After that the matrix is used in the following instruction, the `warpPespective()` is going to display a top-down view of the enviroment.
 Finally the mask only shows the range of the camera.

 ![Photo 1](PerspectiveTransform.png)

 ### Color Thresholding
-The `Color Thresholding` is useful to detect different kind of objects, in our simulation it was able to detect not only the navigable path, but also the rock samples.
+The Color Thresholding is very useful to detect different kind of objects, in our simulation it was able to detect not only the navigable path, but also the rock samples.
 The desire object is displayed with color gray.

 ![Photo 2](ColorThresh1.png)